SPARQL-Anything/sparql.anything/README.md

 | "Cougar Town" |
 | "Friends"     |

-### Executing the query with the SPARQL Anything CLI
+### How to execute the query with the SPARQL Anything Command Line Interface
 SPARQL Anything requires `Java >= 11` to be installed in your operating system.
 Download the latest version of the SPARQL Anything command line from the [releases page](https://github.com/SPARQL-Anything/sparql.anything/releases).
 The command line is a file named `sparql-anything-<version>.jar`.